cmbrown89/data_analysis_pipeline/README.md

 I first built the datascience docker container (image 1085ca054a5f) with no code changes with the following command:
 `docker data_sci_notebook_docker_container_r_341/ build -t data_sci_r341`

 I then tried to build the SOS notebook docker image but I got errors during the installs.
 The changes I made are described below where the "<" signifies the changes I made, and the ">" signifies the original SOS dockerfile code.
+You can read these changes in a below.

-The line numbers for each file are listed in *number*c*number* format.
-You can read these changes in a file I'll upload soon.
+The line numbers for each file are listed in *number* c *number* format.
+The `---` divides my edits above from the original file below.

 ```diff
 10c10